 Investing in influencer marketing is different compared to traditional advertising, and it requires attention to every aspect.
-When Halloween is just around the corner, we take the opportunity to reveal four of the most common mistakes that can happen when collaborating with influencers – and of course, what to be aware of in order to avoid them.
+With Halloween just around the corner, we take the opportunity to reveal four of the most common mistakes that can happen when collaborating with influencers – and of course, what to be aware of in order to avoid them.

 1. You base your decisions only on personal opinions